Madfarm/binaryTrees/notes.md

     1. value - the data
     2. left - node with lesser value, nullable
     3. right - node with greater value, nullable

+## Depth-First Search
+Start at root and go to each leaf recursive better if your value is towards the bottom and on very wide trees

+## Breadth-First Search
+Start at root and check all children iterative better if your value is towards the top and your tree is very deep find the shortest path to another node